MikeAgb/LeetCode/README.md

 Each column must contain the digits 1-9 without repetition.
 Each of the nine 3 x 3 sub-boxes of the grid must contain the digits 1-9 without repetition.

+## 48. Rotate Image

+You are given an n x n 2D matrix representing an image, rotate the image by 90 degrees (clockwise) You have to rotate the image in-place, which means you have to modify the input 2D matrix directly.
+DO NOT allocate another 2D matrix and do the rotation.

 ## 59. Spiral Matrix II (Medium)

 Given a positive integer n, generate an n x n matrix filled with elements from 1 to n2 in spiral order.